8 min

 YouTube does not recommend videos

 One of the biggest misconceptions is that YouTube itself "pushes" videos for viewers.
 In fact, this system works in such a way that it does not try to "push" specific videos, but tries to individually select the best videos for the viewer.
-In other words, it tries to personalize the content for everyone.
-YouTube's algorithm tries to predict what content the viewer will be most interested in at a given moment and recommends such videos to him.
+In other words, it tries to personalize the content for each person.
+YouTube's algorithm tries to predict what content the viewer will be most interested in at a given moment and recommends such videos to them.

-Video metrics like click-through rate (CTR) or average watch time don't play that big of a role.
-YouTube focuses on the preferences of individual viewers, because content that is relevant to one person may not be of interest to another.
+Video metrics such as click-through rate (CTR) or average watch time do not play such a big role.
+YouTube focuses on the preferences of individual viewers, because content that is relevant to one person may not be interesting to another.

 Personalization based on viewer behavior

-YouTube also compares the interests of similar viewers, that is, viewers with similar viewing interests.
-If several similar viewers watch certain videos, the system assumes that you might also be interested in them.
+YouTube also compares the interests of similar viewers, i.e. viewers with similar viewing interests.
+If several similar viewers watch certain videos, the system assumes that they might also interest you.
 YouTube even takes into account the time of day and device.
-For example, if you watch the news in the morning and comedy in the evening, YouTube tries to understand this and adapt recommendations accordingly.
+For example, if you watch the news in the morning and comedy in the evening, YouTube tries to understand this and adapt the recommendations accordingly.
 It works similarly to recommendations with friends - you ask what movie is worth watching and you get tips based on your friend's taste.

 Which metrics should you focus on?

 If you're a creator, you're probably wondering which metric is most important - click-through rate (CTR), average watch time, or something else?
-The truth is, it's probably not possible to generalize it and universally determine one thing that will guarantee your success.
+The truth is, it's probably impossible to generalize it and universally determine one thing that will guarantee your success.
 Different factors have different importance, especially depending on the context.
-On TV screens, total watch time is important, for music videos, watch length may not matter as much, and for short formats, the speed of viewer engagement plays the biggest role.
+On TV screens, total watch time is important, with music videos, watch time may not matter as much, and with short formats, the speed of viewer engagement plays the biggest role.

-It's important to understand that YouTube is not just trying to maximize views, but also the value that the viewer gets from the video.
+It is important to understand that YouTube is not only trying to maximize views, but also the value that the viewer gets from the video.
 Quality over quantity.
-That's why YouTube has also included viewer satisfaction in the algorithm - it directly collects feedback through surveys and ratings.
+That is why YouTube has also included viewer satisfaction in the algorithm - it directly collects feedback through surveys and ratings.

 How to handle a drop in viewership?

-A drop in viewership can scare any creator, but it's important to understand that such fluctuations are normal and common.
-Both audiences and trending topics change and have a limited lifespan.
+A drop in viewership can scare any creator, but it is important to understand that such fluctuations are normal and common.
+Both the audience and trending topics change and have a limited lifespan.
 What to do in such a case?

 Analyze long-term trends - long-term does not mean for the last month, but for the whole year.
 Look at the development throughout the year and see if there are any seasonal fluctuations.